classiebit/addchat-laravel/README.md

 ## Multi-regional

 AddChat is compatible with all languages and timezones.
-AddChat auto adapts and adjust website's default timezone and language.
+AddChat auto adapts and adjust regional settings according to your website's default timezone and language.
 Please refer to the Language section for more info about **adding a new language** in [AddChat Laravel](https://addchat-docs.classiebit.com/docs/1.0/admin/multi-language-laravel)

 ---